visheshd/visheshd.github.io/_posts/2016-05-18-grails-3-making-a-bigger-impact.md

 The conference might be a great avenue to actually recognize community members and contributors.
 This might further fuel them to make a bigger impact.

+If you are looking to contribute towards Grails, click [here](https://grails.org/contribute.html).
+If you are looking for work in Grails or Groovy, reach us at jobs@causecode.com

+Would love to hear if you have suggestions to help Grails make a bigger impact as comments.